MTtankkeo/MTtankkeo/DETAILS.md

 # 🤔 How I Fell Into the World of Code
 My coding journey began back in middle school when I first became fascinated with Java.
+I got into Minecraft scripting, plugins, and mods, and I was instantly hooked.
+The feeling of creating and controlling my own world, almost like being a god, was incredibly thrilling.
 Soon after, I started learning C, which gave me a deeper understanding of how computers work at a fundamental level.

-During that time, I realized the underlying causes of memory leaks—not just experiencing them, but truly understanding how they happen.
+During that time, I realized the underlying causes of memory leaks, not just experiencing them, but truly understanding how they happen.

 After that, I gradually became more and more interested in object-oriented programming.

 A year or two later, I started exploring web development, which naturally led to an interest in mobile apps.
-Then I discovered Flutter, and I absolutely fell in love with it—so much that I almost treated it like a favorite character.
+Then I discovered Flutter and I absolutely fell in love with it, so much that I almost treated it like a favorite character.

 From there, I studied Jetpack Compose, and after buying a MacBook, I began learning Swift, which eventually led me to SwiftUI.
-Since then, I have been consistently developing and maintaining packages for both Flutter and Jetpack Compose.
+Since then, I have been consistently developing and maintaining packages for both Flutter and Jetpack Compose, and I even had the valuable experience of contributing to the official Flutter SDK.

 ![ebcdaf970dcc7ca138eabbb767472943_139900](https://github.com/user-attachments/assets/56f8f530-a063-41c0-bec2-7fa82cd76cb0)